ssvb/ssvb.github.com/_posts/2013-02-01-new-xf86-video-sunxifb-ddx-driver.md

 <a href="/images/2013-02-01-cairo-perf-chart-sunxifb.png"><img src ="/images/2013-02-01-cairo-perf-chart-sunxifb-lowres.png" alt="2013-02-01-cairo-perf-chart-sunxifb.png"</img></a>

-Looks xf86-video-sunxifb is implementing some great performance optimizations?
+Looks like xf86-video-sunxifb is implementing some great performance optimizations?
 I wish this was the case, but in fact it is basically just the functionality entirely provided by the original xf86-video-fbdev code, which was used as the base for xf86-video-sunxifb.
 It merely tries not to get in the